datajake1999/SAPI5IBMTTS/readme.md

 ## Installation

-After building, you will be able to install.
-It is necessary to do this in two stages, as outlined below.
+It is necessary to do the installation in two stages, as outlined below.

 ## Stage 1: Obtain IBM ViaVoice/ETI-Eloquence Files